Christ myth theory: Other modern proponents

 In 2014, Raphael Lataster, a lecturer in religious philosophy at the University of Sydney wrote an opinion piece in The Conversation and The Washington Post, stating that the historical evidence for the existence of Jesus of Nazareth "just doesn't add up" and that "there are clearly good reasons to doubt the existence of Jesus".
 His works were met with widespread criticism from the scholarly community.
 (Note: John Dickson, Honorary Fellow of the Department of Ancient History at Macquarie University and once a teacher of Lataster himself, wrote on ABC News that "as his former lecturer, I am somewhat embarrassed to admit that Raphael's 1000 words on Jesus would not receive a pass mark in any history class I can imagine, even if it were meant to be a mere "personal reflection" on contemporary Jesus scholarship"; Dickson also accused Lataster of distorting the truth to support his views (such as claiming that there is a scholarly debate about the historicity of Jesus, while in fact there is no debate about it) or stating that many scholars believe that the description of Jesus in the Pauline Epistles is believed to be celestial and uncorporeal (a view that is actually rejected by the scholarly consensus).)
 His 2019 peer-reviewed publication Questioning the historicity of Jesus received negative reviews.

-Paul George, a student of Classics and Ancient History at the University of Western Australia, proposes a thesis that challenges traditional narratives about the beginnings of Christianity.
-In his book On Christian Origins (2020), he argues that Christianity did not emerge from the teachings of a single historical figure called Jesus, but rather as a response to the destruction of the Jewish Temple in 70 CE.
-His work builds on previous scholarship, examining historical, psychological, and sociological factors that contributed to the formation of Christian beliefs.